 Nutrition can also be a heck of a lot more complicated than “eat your fruits and vegetables”.
 For those living with chronic diseases, food intolerances, or other health issues, choosing what to eat can be serious business.
 The person helping you make those choices better have a solid understanding of nutrition therapies.
 I get asked WAY more often than I should things like “what’s the difference between Type 1 and Type 2 Diabetes?”; by people who are in the nutrition supplement industry, recommending their diet and products to people living with diabetes.
 That’s Terrifying.

 2. Nutrition is a rapidly evolving science, but that doesn’t mean we need to take every new study that seriously

 We need to be so critical of the nutrition articles we read online.
-The average ‘nutritionist’ (aka- NOT an RD!) can get really excited about the latest article they come across on the web, but us Dietitians know better.
+The average ‘nutritionist’ (aka- NOT an RD!) can get really excited about the latest article they come across on the web.
+BUT us Dietitians know better.
+Find out what the difference is between a Registered Dietitian and nutritionist, here.
 We are trained to understand scientific papers and weigh the evidence, and can tell you if a study was well-designed or if it really isn’t up to par.